chapel-lang/chapel/doc/rst/language/spec/procedures.rst

    equivalent, as are the expressions ``tuple(1)`` and ``(1,)``.

 .. index::
-   single: functions;return intent
+   single: functions; return intent
-   single: statements;return;return intent
+   single: return; intent
 .. _Return_Intent:

 Return Intents